Nathan Opoku: College in United States

 Opoku played for Lindsey Wilson College in Columbia, Kentucky, where he scored 19 goals and five assists in 19 games in 2021.

 In 2022, Opoku transferred to Syracuse University, where he became a prominent striker in the Atlantic Coast Conference under head coach Ian McIntyre.
 He helped Syracuse Orange men's soccer team win the National Championship in the 2022 NCAA Division I men's soccer tournament, scoring in the final before they defeated eight-time NCAA Champions Indiana 7-6 on penalties.
 He totaled 11 goals and eight assists in 25 matches for Syracuse.
 At the end of the 2022 season, Opoku was named to United Soccer Coaches’ Third-Team All-America and All-ACC First Team as well as he was the NCAA College Cup Most Outstanding Offensive Player, 2022 NCAA All-Tournament Team honoree.

 Ventura County Fusion

 Opoku played for Ventura County Fusion in USL League Two in 2022.
 He played and was named as the MVP as Fusion defeated the Long Island Rough Riders to win the USL League Two championship in 2022.
 Opoku scored 11 goals in 16 appearances in 2022 for Ventura County Fusion.

-Leicester City and loan to Belgium
+Leicester City

-In January 2023, Opoku was reported to have signed for Premier League side Leicester City and loaned to Belgian side OH Leuven for six months.
-According to Sky Sports News, Opoku rejected the opportunity to be first pick in the 2023 MLS SuperDraft in favour of the European move.
+In January 2023, Opoku was reported to have signed for Premier League club Leicester City and loaned to Belgian club OH Leuven.
+According to Sky Sports News, Opoku rejected the opportunity to be a top pick in the 2023 MLS SuperDraft in favour of the European move.
+Opoku scored his first league goal for Leuven on April 8, 2023, in a 4–1 home win against KV Mechelen.
+In April 2024, he suffered a double leg fracture playing for Leuven against Westerlo.

+On 1 September 2025, Opoku joined EFL League Two club Newport County on loan until January 2026.
+He scored his first goal for Newport on his debut five days later, coming on as a substitute for Matt Baker in the 64th minute of a 3–2 home defeat to Bristol Rovers in the league.